Auto Mechanic Resume Examples: Skills, Tips and Templates

 When listing your experiences, order them starting with your most recent position.
 If you are currently employed, list the timeframe as the year you started to present (ex: 2016 - present).
 Similar to your objective, try to keep this section concise while including enough information to give the employer an idea of what your work experience entails.

-In addition to having the right content, the visual appearance of your resume is also important.
-There are plenty of free templates you can download that set up the formatting for you—all you have to do is upload your content.
+In addition to having the right content, the visual appearance of your auto mechanic resume is also important.
+There are plenty of free templates you can download that set up the formatting for you — all you have to do is enter your content.
 Microsoft Word offers free resume templates, but there are also a lot of great options on the web:

 When choosing a template, remember that simple is best.
 Stick to neutral colors and make sure to choose a resume with a legible font.
 Keep in mind that your resume should also be kept to one page in length, if possible.
 The more concise, the better!